 This course involves extensive formal education as well as training.
 Achieving this degree will help you curate golf courses, parks, playgrounds, property gardens, etc. It teaches you to design such big projects with a minimal impact on nature.

-After completion of the course in landscape architecture, you will work alongside engineers, surveyors, and contractors to give your idea life.
-There are two-year accredited programmes (MLA/Master of Landscape Architecture) and six-year bachelor’s programmes.
-CSLA’s Landscape Architecture Accreditation Council recognizes the degree course programmes
+After completing the course in landscape architecture, you will work alongside engineers, surveyors, and contractors to give your idea life.
+There are two-year accredited programs (MLA/Master of Landscape Architecture) and six-year bachelor’s programs.
+CSLA’s Landscape Architecture Accreditation Council recognizes the degree course programs.Β

 The course will not only educate you about some of the hands-on skills, but it also includes: